elben/elben.github.io-jekyll/_drafts/transducers.markdown

 What are transducers?
 How do they work?

-These are questions that I think many of us have. *Using* transducers is easy enough—but how do they work underneath the hood?
+These are questions that I think many of us have.
+Using transducers is easy enough—but how do they work underneath the hood?

 After reading Tom Ashworth's fine blog post, [CSP and transducers in JavaScript](http://phuu.net/2014/08/31/csp-and-transducers.html), I decided to re-implement transducers to comprehend this stuff.
 We won't spend time building transducers “from the ground up” by applying abstractions, as Tom did.
 Instead, we'll explore transducers by writing, examining and using transducer-building functions.

 I encourage you to type these examples into your REPL, or use [clojurescript.net](http://clojurescript.net/).
+The source code from this post can be found [here](https://gist.github.com/elben/da8864e120c373e5fcf0).

 ## Reduce everything